RohanKatreddy/FoamGliderRcConversion/readme.md

+Summer project, repo was made for HackClub Arcade submission

 First things first, have in your possesion a foam glider and a toy drone that is ready to be ripped apart.

 The idea is to disassemble the drone and transfer the electronics directly to the glider.